 Your behaviour also helps to be more approachable.
 Don’t sit at your desk with headphones on – this makes you seem unapproachable and closed off.
 Learn to greet people and give them attention when they approach your desk.
 Look at them and stop what you’re doing.
 This might seem difficult, but in the bigger picture, it’s more helpful.

 A software team leader should stay calm, especially when things go wrong.
 Servers can crash, deadlines can be missed, data can be lost and all other kinds of problems can happen.
 As a team leader, you should be able to stay calm in this time, work out how to resolve the problem, or at least who to talk to to get it resolved.
-This may be part of your behaviour already – if it isn’t learn how to be more calm.
+This may be part of your behavior already – if it isn’t learn how to be more calm.
 Calmness means better decisions, as you’re in a better frame of mind to be able to make the right choice.